-Maintaining small life things throughout Trimester can be tough; priorities shift and sometimes small important things become backed up until your personal admin snowballs.
+Maintaining small life things throughout Uni can be tough; priorities shift and sometimes small important things become backed up until your personal admin snowballs.
 Have you updated your address since you moved?
 Did that tax return form ever get submitted?
 Was that assignment due tonight or next week?
 This is the crux of what we call ‘life admin’.
 I too struggled for a long time … Continue reading What the Heck is Life Admin?

 It’s officially exam season, which means students are currently burying themselves in their course resources, desperately trying to remember how to hold a pen… or watching Netflix on the lounge at home.
 If you are, however, not one with the miraculous luck of studying a non-exam degree – or even if you’re preparing for an in-class test – the time for exam tips is now.
 Here are the 7 secrets to Exam Success, so that when the high score hunt comes you won’t be a sitting duck.